-Approximate data storage can be achieved via either persisting only a portion of the data or scramble multiple data points together.
-For instance, in a serverless multimedia cloud \cite{li2018cost,denninnart2021harnessing} only base video formats can be persisted and other less popular formats can be transcoded lazily---upon receiving a user request.
-For the content types that are error sensitive, similar data points can be stored together (merged) via lossless data compression methods (\eg \cite{gupta2017modern}), whereas, for the content types that can tolerate minor errors (\eg multimedia and image) lossy compression methods (\eg \cite{zheng2018error}) can be employed to approximate similar data and carry out more effective compression.
+Approximate data storage can be achieved via either persisting only a portion of the data or scrambling multiple data points together.
+For instance, in a serverless multimedia cloud \cite{li2018cost,denninnart2021harnessing} only base video formats can be persisted, and other less popular formats can be transcoded lazily---upon receiving a user request.
+For the content types that are error sensitive, similar data points can be stored together, \ie merged, via lossless data compression methods \cite{gupta2017modern}, whereas, for the content types that can tolerate minor errors, \eg multimedia and image, lossy compression methods \cite{zheng2018error} can be employed to approximate similar data, thereby, carry out a more effective compression.

-Rather than letting the user handle data storage and reusing, the serverless platform can offer services to store and deduplicate similar data~\cite{paulo2014distributed}.
+Instead of involving the user in handling data storage and reusing, the serverless platform can be made aware of the services that store and deduplicate similar data~\cite{paulo2014distributed}.
 By performing the data management at the platform level, the platform can maximize the likelihood of detecting similar data and performing deduplication.
 In such a storage mechanism, the process of retrieving data can also be approximated to reduce the data retrieval overhead.
 Eventual consistency~\cite{balegas2015putting} can be utilized on the data that is accessed by multiple tasks.
-Such relaxed consistency control incurs a lower cost than a strict data consistency at the price of allowing the task to start with inconsistent data.
+Such a relaxed consistency control incurs a lower cost than a strict data consistency at the price of allowing the task to start with inconsistent data.
 Serverless functions are generally short-lived and are easily undoable.
-Therefore, tasks that start with inconsistent data can be canceled and restart with a minimal overhead.
+Therefore, tasks that start with inconsistent data can be canceled and restarted with minimal overhead.